Florida high school students in grades 9-12*. Entries can be a team or individual effort. Limit one entry per person.

-Each video entry must be uploaded to YouTube as an .mp4 or .mov file and be identified with the video title and high school name.
-To enter the contest, click on the submit entry link below.
-The link will open a fillable form that requires: 1) contact information for the student(s), 2) the YouTube link, and 3) an uploaded copy of the students' completed entry, use and release form (see below for form).
+Each video entry must be uploaded to You Tube as an mp4 or .mov file and be identified with the video title and high school name.
+To enter the contest, click on the submit entry link below to complete the form.

-Your production must not exceed 45 seconds in length.
+Your production must not exceed 45 seconds in length

 NO professional assistance or use of copyright material is allowed (such use will result in an automatic disqualification).

-Any videos depicting violence, disparaging remarks, illegal or offensive (included implied) content and/or solicitations for donations will be disqualified.
+Any videos depicting violence, disparaging remarks, illegal or offensive (included implied) content and or solicitations for donations will be disqualified.
 All videos should be family friendly and viewable by all ages.
 Videos must not reflect religious or political views.

-All winners will be required to send a copy of his/her/their video as a .mp4 or .mov file to the FWEA before release of the prizes.
+All winners will be required to send a copy of his/her/their video as a .mp4 or .mov file to the FWEA before release of the Prizes

 Entries will be judged by an independent review committee.
 Please consider the following: